cds-astro/mocpy/docs/examples/examples.rst

 Get the border(s) of a MOC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example shows how to call :py:meth:`mocpy.moc.MOC.get_boundaries`.
+This example shows how to call `mocpy.moc.MOC.get_boundaries`.
 The borders are returned as a list of `~astropy.coordinates.SkyCoord` each defining one border.
 In this example:

 1. The sky coordinates defining the border of the MOC are projected to the pixel image system.